 The requirements to obtain permit set forth in § 75-5(A)-(G) are preempted by PSL § 130.
-The Applicant requests that the NYSPSC refuse to apply the restriction found in § 75-4 prohibiting the removal or destruction of any grass or actual growth of vegetation in the Town on the Great South Beach because such activities could be needed in the course of constructing the Project within the Town, and compliance with this local requirement may make the Project technically impossible or impracticable from a cost and economics perspective.
+The Applicant requests that the NYSPSC refuse to apply the restriction found in § 75-4 prohibiting the removal or destruction of any grass or actual growth of vegetation in the Town on the Great South Beach for the short-term and temporary construction phase of the Project because it is unreasonably restrictive in view of existing technology.
+Such activities will be needed in the course of constructing the Project within the Town, and compliance with this local requirement will make the Project technically impossible.